Chapter 5: Protection against violence & harassment

 What if my ADVO is made after my family law parenting orders?

-If you need to apply for an ADVO and parenting orders are already in place, the Local Court has the power to vary, suspend or discharge the parenting orders to suit the conditions in your ADVO, see s 68R of the Family Law Act.
-For example, if you hand the children over at your home or the violent person’s home, you might ask to vary the parenting orders so you can hand the children over at a public place.
-The Local Court can only use this power if it has new material or fresh evidence that the Court that made the parenting order did not have when it made the order.
+The local court has the power to vary, suspend or discharge the parenting orders to suit the conditions in your ADVO, see section 68R of the Family Law Act.
+For example, if you hand the children over at your home or the defendant’s home, you might ask to vary the parenting orders so you can hand the children over at a public place.
+The local court can only use this power if it has new material or fresh evidence available to it which that the court which made the parenting order did not have at the time.

 Can I get protection under the Family Law Act?

-If you apply for parenting orders and your partner is violent, you can ask for an injunction under the Family Law Act to protect yourself and/or your children.
-An injunction is an order made by the Court to stop or restrain your partner from being violent towards you.
+If you apply for parenting orders (whether you are married or in a de facto relationship) and your partner is violent, you can ask for an injunction under the Family Law Act to protect yourself and/or your children.
+An injunction is an order made by the court to do things like stopping or restraining your partner from being violent towards you or from coming to your house.

-Can I get counselling or other support after experiencing domestic violence?
+Can I get counselling or other support after my partner perpetrated domestic violence or sexual violence against me?

-The NSW government through Victims Services provides free counselling and may provide financial support and a recognition payment for people who have experienced physical or psychological injuries because of domestic violence which occurred in NSW.
-Victims of domestic violence have up to 2 years to claim for financial support and up to 10 years to claim for a recognition payment.
+The NSW government through Victims Services provides free counselling and may provide financial support and a recognition payment for people who have experienced physical or psychological injuries because of domestic violence or sexual violence which occurred in NSW.
+Victims of domestic violence and sexual violence (as adults) have up to two years to claim for financial support and up to 10 years to claim for a recognition payment.
 See Chapter 9: Referrals and Resources.
 There is no time limit for applying for counselling.

 Keep in touch